ibm-cloud-docs/containers/cs_storage_portworx.md

    ```
    # Please uncomment and specify values for these options as per your requirements.

-   deploymentType: oci                     # accepts "oci" or "docker"
-   imageType: none                         #
-   imageVersion: 2.0.2                   # Version of the PX Image.

-   openshiftInstall: false                 # Defaults to false for installing Portworx on Openshift .
-   isTargetOSCoreOS: false                 # Is your target OS CoreOS?
-Defaults to false.
-   pksInstall: false                       # installation on PKS (Pivotal Container Service)
-   AKSorEKSInstall: false                  # installation on AKS or EKS.
-   etcdEndPoint: "etcd:<etcd_endpoint1>;etcd:<etcd_endpoint2>"
+   kvdb:                                 # The KVDB endpoint.
+Should be in the format etcd:http://<your-kvdb-endpoint>:2379.
+                                      # If there are multiple endpoints they need to be ";" seperated.
                                       # the default value is empty since it requires to be explicity set using either the --set option of -f values.yaml.
    clusterName: <cluster_name>                # This is the default. please change it to your cluster name.

+   storage:
-   usefileSystemDrive: true             # true/false Instructs PX to use an unmounted Drive even if it has a file system.
+     usefileSystemDrive: false             # true/false Instructs PX to use an unmounted Drive even if it has a filesystem.
-   usedrivesAndPartitions: true          # Defaults to false.
+     usedrivesAndPartitions: false         # Defaults to false.
 Change to true and PX will use unmounted drives and partitions.
-   secretType: none                      # Defaults to None, but can be AWS / KVDB / Vault.
      drives: none                          # NOTE: This is a ";" seperated list of drives.
 For eg: "/dev/sda;/dev/sdb;/dev/sdc" Defaults to use -A switch.
+     journalDevice: none
+     metadataSize: 0

+   network:
      dataInterface: none                   # Name of the interface <ethX>
      managementInterface: none             # Name of the interface <ethX>

+   secretType: none                      # Defaults to None, but can be aws-kms/vault/k8s/kvdb/ibm-kp
    envVars: none                         # NOTE: This is a ";" seperated list of environment variables.
 For eg: MYENV1=myvalue1;MYENV2=myvalue2

-   stork: true                           # Use Stork https://docs.portworx.com/portworx-install-with-kubernetes/storage-operations/stork/ for hyperconvergence.
-   storkVersion: 1.1.3
+   storkVersion: 2.2.5

    customRegistryURL:
    registrySecret:
+   imagePullSecrets:

-   lighthouse: false
+   lighthouse: true
-   lighthouseVersion: 1.4.0
+   lighthouseVersion: 2.0.4

-   journalDevice:

-   deployOnMaster:  false                # For POC only
+   lighthouseSyncVersion: 0.4
+   lighthouseStorkConnectorVersion: 0.2

    csi: false                            # Enable CSI

    internalKVDB: false                   # internal KVDB

    etcd:
-     credentials: <username>:<password>  # Username and password for ETCD authentication in the form user:password
+     secret: <secret_name>                       # Secret name where the username, password and CA cert for ETCD authentication is stored
-     certPath: /etc/pwx/etcdcerts                      # Base path where the certificates are placed. (example: if the certificates ca,crt and the key are in /etc/pwx/etcdcerts the value should be provided as /etc/pwx/$
-     ca: /etc/pwx/etcdcerts/ca.pem                            # Location of CA file for ETCD authentication.
-Should be /path/to/server.ca
-     cert: none                          # Location of certificate for ETCD authentication.
-Should be /path/to/server.crt
-     key: none                           # Location of certificate key for ETCD authentication Should be /path/to/servery.key
-   consul:
-     token: none                           # ACL token value used for Consul authentication. (example: 398073a8-5091-4d9c-871a-bbbeb030d1f6)
+   imageVersion: 2.1.4                   # Version of the PX Image.

    serviceAccount:
      hook: